On This Page

 - Information about card types.
 See Card Types.

 - Card-not-present information to explain cardholder-initiated transactions and merchant-initiated transactions.
-See Card-Not-Present Tranactions.
+See Card-Not-Present Transactions.

 - Types of sales transactions that are supported.
 See Sales.